Edward Field (poet): Career

 Field began writing poetry during World War II, after a Red Cross worker gave him an anthology of poetry.
 His 1963 debut, Stand Up, Friend, With Me, won the Lamont Poetry Prize and was published by Grove Press.
-William Carlos Williams called it "clean, straight writing that knows what a poem could be made of," and judge Mark Van Doren praised it as "one of the best I have read in years."
-In 1964, Field received a Guggenheim Fellowship.
+William Carlos Williams called it "clean, straight writing that knows what a poem could be made of", and judge Mark Van Doren praised it as "one of the best I have read in years".
+In 1963, Field received a Guggenheim Fellowship.

 In 1966, a film for which Field wrote the narration, To Be Alive!, won an Academy Award in that category.

-In 1978, Field and his partner Neil Derrick (1931–2018), began publishing novels under the pseudonym "Bruce Elliot."
+In 1978, Field and his partner Neil Derrick (1931–2018), began publishing novels under the pseudonym "Bruce Elliot".
 Their first was The Potency Clinic.
 Their historical novel Village, set in 1845 Greenwich Village, became a bestseller and included cameo appearances by Walt Whitman, Henry James, Mabel Dodge, Edna St. Vincent Millay, and others.
 It was later revised and reissued as The Villagers.

 In 1979, Field edited the anthology A Geography of Poets.
 He later co-edited A New Geography of Poets (1992) with Gerald Locklin and Charles Stetler.

 In 1992, Field received a Lambda Literary Award for Counting Myself Lucky: Selected Poems 1963–1992.

 In 2003, editor Harvey Shapiro included Field's poem "World War II" in the Poets of World War II anthology (Library of America).

 In 2005, Field received the Bill Whitehead Award for Lifetime Achievement from Publishing Triangle.
-That same year, the University of Wisconsin Press published his memoir The Man Who Would Marry Susan Sontag and Other Intimate Literary Portraits of the Bohemian Era, referring to the writer Alfred Chester.
-Publishers Weekly described the book as "very charming" and "of serious interest to anyone intrigued by New York literary life of the 1950s and '60s."
+That same year, the University of Wisconsin Press published his memoir The Man Who Would Marry Susan Sontag and Other Intimate Literary Portraits of the Bohemian Era, which dealt largely with the writer Alfred Chester.
+Publishers Weekly described the book as "very charming" and "of serious interest to anyone intrigued by New York literary life of the 1950s and '60s".

-Field’s next collection, After the Fall: Poems Old and New (2007, University of Pittsburgh Press), was praised by Publishers Weekly as "direct, likable, modest, charming, a storyteller."
-The Brooklyn Rail called it “accessible and urgent,” while Booklist wrote that Field’s new poems, written after 9/11, may be “the best 9/11 protest poems yet.”
+Publishers Weekly's review of Field's next collection, After the Fall: Poems Old and New (2007, University of Pittsburgh Press), said, "At his best Field is direct, likable, modest, charming, a storyteller. ...
+At less than his best, Field’s unadorned style can make him sound predictable ...."
+The Brooklyn Rail called it "accessible and urgent", while Booklist wrote that Field's new poems, written after 9/11, may be "the best 9/11 protest poems yet".

-In 2011, British editor Diana Athill published Instead of a Book: Letters to a Friend (Granta Books), a collection of her correspondence with Field spanning over thirty years.
+In 2011, British editor Diana Athill published Instead of a Book: Letters to a Friend (Granta Books), a collection of her correspondence with Field spanning more than thirty years.

-In 2019, Field’s niece Diane Weis produced the animated short Minor Accident of War, inspired by his wartime experiences.
+In 2019, Field's niece Diane Weis produced the animated short Minor Accident of War, inspired by his wartime experiences.
 The film, designed by Piotr Kabat, features Field narrating his poem "World War II".

+In 2025, his niece along with Keri Cameron and Aaron Lubarksy, produced a documentary about Field's life called Field Trip which was directed by Hannah Rafkin.
+The documentary is due to screen at film festivals in late 2026.